fpicarras/obsidian-main-vault/Universidade/classes/csph-SIMD.md

 Of coarse we need to modify the code in order to support **SIMD**, because this process requires specific instructions.
 ![[simd-example.png|center]]
+## Conditional Execution

+It's all fun and games when we run the same operations on all the elements, but what if those operations are conditional?
+For example if an element is bigger than 100 do nothing on it...

+This is where **lane masking** comes into play: we stop

+***
 # Why not Threads?

 [[csph-threads|Threads]] are software concepts, they require multiple core to operate properly, *SIMD* are physical processing lanes that a processor has that allow for multiple data to have the same process applied to it in the same core in a single clock.
+***
 # How to code?

 Intel created a package called **intrinsics** that allows for C programmers to make use of *SIMD*, however...